jamieshorten/CV/CV.md

 - Developed features that ensured that customers data could be sent to different types of storage depending on the content of that data.
 This allowed customers to more easily comply with regulation and data retention requirements.

-- As the Scrum Master for my team ensuring that our agile process continued and improved over time.
+- As the Scrum Master for my team, I ensured that our agile process continued and improved over time.

 ### _March 2014 to December 2016_ - **Insignia Medical Systems, Basingstoke, UK** - Software Engineer